 Ads, Sponsored Posts, & Other Ways I Make Money on My Food Blog

 Kitchen Treaty is a labor of love, yes – but it’s also my job.
-I’ve been lucky enough to call Kitchen Treaty – and the freelance projects that sprout from it – my occupation for the last couple of years (along with my other, far more rigorous, job as a stay-at-home mom).
+I’ve been lucky enough to consider my food blog my official occupation for the last five years (along with my other, far more rigorous, job as a stay-at-home mom).

-It’s important to me to maintain a balance.
+It’s important to me to maintain a balance as a professional food blogger.
 I’m not trying to turn this thing into a world-famous money-making machine.
-My goal is to continue being able to develop, test, and share recipes while also making enough money to offset the costs of running Kitchen Treaty (such as hiring help or paying monthly hosting fees) and, ultimately, to be able to continue considering this my job.
+My goal is to continue being able to create and share the recipes I love while also making enough money to 1) Offset the costs of running Kitchen Treaty, such as hiring help and paying monthly hosting fees; and 2) Be able to consider this my job.

 But I always want you, my readers, to feel like you came away with something of value after visiting Kitchen Treaty.
 I never want you to feel like you just drove through a neon-lighted tunnel of billboards and booming advertisements.
 So, in a nutshell, I generally choose user experience over making more and more money – and hopefully, that will keep you, my “user,” coming back.